rezimaulana/rezimaulana/README.md

 ### Hi there 👋
 - 🌱 I'm Rezi, Junior Web Programmer.
 - 🔭 Recently i'm working as Technical and Data Engineer.
+- 💬 You can ask me about logistics.
 - 👯 I’m looking to collaborate on application development.
 - 📫 You can always reach me at [linkedin](https://www.linkedin.com/in/rezimaulana/).